Last Updated on December 24, 2020 by Janet Frost

 - Crazies: Burning Man in Nevada, Fringe in Edinburgh

 Obviously, this list is crazy long and I could go further.
 Suffice it to say that Fairs and Festivals are great events to add to a trip itinerary or to plan an entire trip around.
-Check out the other Travel Themes:

 Part 1: Culinary Tourism